robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

 As the example above illustrates, `FOR-IN-ZIP` loops require their own custom separator `IN ZIP` (case-sensitive) between loop variables and values.
 Values used with `FOR-IN-ZIP` loops must be lists or list-like objects.
-Looping will stop when the shortest list is exhausted.

-Lists to iterate over must always be given either as `scalar variables`_ like `${items}` or as `list variables`_ like `@{lists}` that yield the actual iterated lists.
+Items to iterate over must always be given either as `scalar variables`_ like `${items}` or as `list variables`_ like `@{lists}` that yield the actual iterated lists.
 The former approach is more common and it was already demonstrated above.
 The latter approach works like this: